StaticMania/roxo-jekyll/README.md

 ## Hire

-Need help to build HUGO websites with your custom requirements.
+Need help to build Jekyll websites with your custom requirements.
 Feel free to [contact](https://staticmania.com/contact/) with us.
-We provide custom development service for HUGO.
+We provide custom development service for Jekyll.